msuliq/rails-microblog/README.md

 $ rvm --default use <Ruby version number>
 ```

-See the section Up and running for more details.
+See the section ["Up and running" of the Rails Tutorial](https://www.learnenough.com/ruby-on-rails-7th-edition-tutorial#sec-up_and_running) for more details.
 Once Ruby is installed, the bundler gem can be installed using the gem command:

 ```
 $ gem install bundler -v <version number>